ew-git/node-waterrower/README.md

 ```
 Verify the user is added with `id -Gn`.

-The following `/dev/` devices are searched for the following strings:
+The `/dev/` devices are searched for the following strings:
 ```
 ttyACM
 cu.usbserial